handav/itp_fall_2018/classes/Class_5/README.md

 2) Read http://www.r2d3.us/visual-intro-to-machine-learning-part-1/

+3) (If we don't get to this in class): Complete pages 50-67 in this workbook: https://www.alliedmedia.org/peoples-ai

-3) Begin thinking of a dataset you might want to create, either for music generation or lyric generation.
+4) Begin thinking of a dataset you might want to create, either for music generation or lyric generation.
 No need to write about it, but bring your idea to class next week.

 ### Resources